Paramedics in BC continue to be called to an incredibly high number of overdoses across the province.

 - Vancouver Coastal: 9,407 (39% of total calls)

 - Fraser Health: 6,478 (27% of total calls)

 - Vancouver Island: 3,852 (16% of total calls)

 - Interior Health: 3,097 (13% of total calls)

 - Northern Health: 1,332 (5% of total calls)

 BCEHS has implemented several strategies to boost ambulance resources and staffing during the crisis, including:

-- Using more paramedic response units, whereby an advanced care paramedic (highly trained paramedic) is in an SUV and can act quickly to assist fire department first responders and other paramedics in ambulances
+- Using more paramedic response units, whereby an advanced care paramedic (highly trained paramedic) is in an SUV and can assist first responders and other paramedics in ambulances

-- Adding resources to the 9-1-1 dispatch centres
+- Adding extra paramedic staff, and providing additional resources to the 9-1-1 dispatch centres

-BCEHS is closely tracking the overdose situation all around the province and will determine on an ongoing basis where added resources are needed, based on that monitoring.
-There is no set number of paramedics allocated in a given area (such as overdose prevention sites), but BCEHS assigns existing staff based on demand.
-This includes deliberately placing paramedics close to those sites to cut down response time and to be proactive in strategically deploying our crews.
+BCEHS continues to closely track the overdose situation around the province and will determine on an ongoing basis where added resources are needed.
+This includes deliberately placing paramedics close to prevention sites to cut down response time and strategically deploy our crews.